LoopringSecondary/relay/README.md

 ##run as miner

-- step 1: You must have a eth account to sign and submit ring.
+- step 1: You must have an eth account to sign and submit ring.
 Run `account ` to create or import it.
 ```
 > build/bin/relay account --help
 ```
-- step 2: You must modify config file.
-Set `miner.miner` to eth account which can be found in `keystore-dir`.
+- step 2: You must modify the config file.
+Set `miner.miner` to the eth account which can be found in `keystore-dir`.
 Then, you can run as follow.
 ```
 > build/bin/relay  --mode=miner --unlocks $mineraddress --passwords $passwords